 Developed initially in America and Canada, Collaborative Law is a relatively new way of dealing with legal issues surrounding the family.
-It is used in many countries, is becoming increasingly popular and is a service that the team here at Burt Brill & Cardens Solicitors is able the help with.
+It is used in many countries and is becoming increasingly popular in the UK.
+It can be an effective way of dealing with the breakdown of a relationship and a service that the team here at Burt Brill & Cardens Solicitors offer.

-Collaborative family law involves one or more meetings attended by all parties of a dispute and their lawyers.
+Collaborative family law involves one or more meetings attended by all parties involved in a dispute and their solicitors.
 The issues, which will have been previously agreed in an agenda, will be fully aired and considered with a view to an agreement being reached.
 The parties concerned are at all times the centre of the process and the priority is on making sure all key points are covered in a constructive manner.

 Collaborative family law is successful in about 85% of cases, and many parties are able to maintain a friendship at the end of the process.
 This is important when children are involved.

 The collaborative process can be an excellent way of dealing with the breakdown of a marriage or relationship.
 If you wish to consider with option, we have an excellent team in place.
 Please contact Wendy Ryle who is a trained collaborative lawyer – she will discuss your case with you and provide details of other collaborative family lawyers who can represent your spouse or partner.

 Go back to find out more about Family Law.

 Burt Brill & Cardens make no initial charge to talk to you about your enquiry.
 Contact us today on the details below.